Forest Hill is a typical 19th century London suburb that developed following the arrival of the railway in 1839.

 The conservation areas contains some fine high status housing.
 Recent extensions include the historic municipal centre of Forest Hill at Dartmouth Road including the public library, Louise House (a former girls’ industrial school) and the Holy Trinity Church of England Primary School, all of which are listed, and Forest Hill Pools.

 The area now also includes some inter-war housing at Thorpewood Avenue, representing a phase of quality suburban development during the first half of the 20th century.

 Following the recent review of the conservation area in 2009, we have produced a conservation area appraisal.
-This sets out the character of the area which we seek to preserve and enhance.
-The information contained within is used in the determination of planning applications within or affecting the conservation area.
+This sets out the character of the area which we seek to preserve and enhance and explains why the area is considered worthy of protection.
+A copy of the appraisal can be obtained from Planning Services.